TarunVedula/python-substack/README.md

 - Thank you @Paolo Mazza for Project Inspo
 - Substack API for providing the underlying service

-## Support

-If you encounter any issues or have questions, please:

-1. Check the [examples](examples/) directory for usage examples
-2. Open an issue on GitHub
-3. Review the existing issues for similar problems

----

 **Note**: This library is not officially affiliated with Substack.
 Use at your own risk and in accordance with Substack's terms of service.